Pay TV and Cable Lost 5.8M Subscribers in 2022

 One of our customers, a global television and entertainment production company, was promoting a box office movie through our Connected TV platform, and defined success as box office ticket sales.
 However, they didn’t seem too concerned about tracking visits to their website.
 Instead, they saw Connected TV as an avenue to spread the word about their new box office release in the same way they would with a billboard on Sunset Boulevard.
 But what’s wrong with this picture?
 Using Connected TV for this sole purpose, without knowing its true potential.

 Connected TV’s potential is huge for brands, and goes beyond simply driving conversions and revenue.
-The data unlocked via Connected TV advertising can deliver possibilities once thought impossible with TV advertising.
+The data unlocked via CTV advertising can deliver possibilities once thought impossible with TV advertising.
 With the right data, advertisers have the potential to eventually reveal other user actions throughout the full sales funnel, like in-store visits and mobile app downloads.

 While we’re not at that point quite yet, it’s only a matter of time before an advertiser can serve an ad to a viewer, then use a combination of device IDs and Iocation data to track whether their ad drove that viewer to visit their store.
 Imagine the possibilities that would bring?